 SeYSMIC’s Resurrection is a brooding horror movie of an album that is drenched in shadow, steeped in intricate guitar and touched with classical influences.
-There’s a strong sense of imagery in the music and the album tells a tale of terror in sound.
-The album combines well-played guitar with the surging drums, deep bass and synths that contrast and complement the other musical elements.
+There’s a strong sense of imagery in the music, and the album tells a tale of terror in sound.
+The album combines well-played guitar with surging drums, deep bass and synths that contrast and complement the other musical elements.

 The most outstanding element of the album for me is the guitar work on it.
 There’s a rich, detailed and intricate level of playing here along with churning power and surging darkness that contributes to the power and dangerous feeling of Resurrection.
-The level of muscality is high but it always serves the overall feeling of the tracks, rather than only being showy for the sake of it.
+The level of musicality is high, but it always serves the overall feeling of the tracks, rather than only being showy for the sake of it.

 The use of a wide variety of synth sounds on Resurrection is what helps to create the imagery and tell the story on the album.
 They are layered and intertwined, producing sounds that can lacerate along with moments of starry gentleness.
 There’s a complexity to how the different synth parts work together that paints strong sonic images for me.

 My Favourite Tracks Analyzed

 “Anastasis" comes into being with a steadily oscillating, ferocious, sharp-edged growl of synth.
 The kick drum thuds and a surging, slashing synth cuts into the music as it reaches a crescendo.
 I am drawn to that wild, aggressive tide of sound as it smashes into the track.

 There’s a tidal energy in the music as the big drum beat keeps driving on.
 High, chiming synth carries a minor key, melancholy melody as the track speeds in a hard charge.